kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE454-Distributed-Computing.md

 - **causal consistency** is weaker, processes each have their own observed order of ops from other processes
   - op1 **causally precedes** op2 if op1 comes before op2 on the same process, or op2 reads a value written by op1
 - **linearizability** uses the notion of start and end times to get a sequential total order of ops, where if op1 finishes before op2, it must happen before (stronger guarantee than sequential)
+- Linearizability (strongest) subset of sequential subset of causal
 - **eventual consistency** is extremely weak, all servers will eventually produce the same reads in the absence of new writes
+  - eventual consistency is incomparable to sequential/causal/linearizable, since it pertains to liveness instead of safety
 - **session guarantees**: successive reads on the same value will always return the same or newer values

-Causal > sequential > Linearizability

-Eventual is incomparable, since it pertains to liveness

 ### [Zookeeper](https://learn.uwaterloo.ca/d2l/le/content/459381/viewContent/2583932/View)
 - bounded write throughput, unbounded read throughput